Robeco logo

 Our solutions: Positioned to capture flows

-Emerging market credit has proven its resilience in 2024, overcoming global challenges while offering attractive yields and diversification.
+Emerging markets credit has proven its resilience in 2024, overcoming global challenges while offering attractive yields and diversification.
 As capital increasingly seeks companies capable of transitioning, Robeco is positioned ahead of the curve.
 Our Transition Emerging Credits strategy focuses on hard currency bonds, which are more widely traded and typically less volatile.
 Combined with our robust credit framework and strong sustainability focus, this approach has allowed us to consistently outperform the market over time.

 Robeco